Dashing Leadership Pre-call FAQ

 Individual Founder Coaching:

-You need to have a hard conversation with a VP about performance, but you keep putting it off.
-We explore what you're afraid will happen; not just surface level ("it'll be awkward") but what it means about you if you have to have this conversation.
+• You need to have a hard conversation with a VP about performance, but you keep putting it off.
+We explore what you're afraid will happen — not just surface level ("it'll be awkward") but what it means about you if you have to have this conversation.
 Then we prepare you to actually do it, including roleplay if that's useful.
+Founders who've gone through this often tell me afterward that the conversation went better than any version they'd imagined and that putting it off was far more painful than having it.

-You're making a major strategic decision (pivot, fundraising strategy, key hire) and notice anxiety clouding your judgment.
+• You're making a major strategic decision (pivot, fundraising strategy, key hire) and notice anxiety clouding your judgment.
 We create space to separate the anxiety from the actual decision factors.
-Sometimes that means just naming it and moving forward.
-Sometimes it means exploring where the anxiety comes from.
-Either way, the goal is a clear decision you feel good about.
+One founder I worked with was about to take a safe deal because he was scared of losing it, even though he knew it wasn't what he wanted.
+Once he saw that fear was driving the decision, he chose the bolder path and was proud of it.
+The goal is always a clear decision you feel genuinely good about, not just one you can rationalize.

 Cofounder Coaching: